1st Battalion The Royal Scots (The Royal Regiment) Officers’ Mess Silver Passed to

 The Royal Scots Borderers, 1st Battalion The Royal Regiment of Scotland on formation, 1 August 2006

-This little booklet has been produced for Officers joining The Royal Scot Borderers, 1st Battalion The Royal Regiment of Scotland (1SCOTS) for the first time.
-Its purpose is to tell the story of the background to, and provide information on, the individual items of Royal Scots silver passed to 1SCOTS on their formation.
+This webpage was originally produced in 2016 as a booklet for Officers joining The Royal Scot Borderers, 1st Battalion The Royal Regiment of Scotland (1SCOTS) for the first time.
+Its purpose was to tell the story of the background to, and provide information on, the individual items of Royal Scots silver passed to 1SCOTS on their formation.

 It was not until the general introduction of Officers’ Messes at the end of the 18th Century, although beforehand some Regiments, in particular the Guards, had had them, that Regiments began to collect silver.
 In the case of The Royal Scots the first mention of an Officers’ Mess was in 1803 on the Island of Antigua.
 A Mess Minute Book dating from 4 June 1812 in Antigua, now in the Regimental Library, starts with new Mess Rules and refers to existing ones.
 Silver usually belonged to the individual Battalion rather than the Regiment as long as that Battalion existed.
 On disbandment of a particular Battalion the Mess silver was either placed in the care of Regimental Headquarters, as happened with most of the Militia or Territorial Battalions, or passed to a successor Battalion, such as on the merger of the 1st and 2nd Battalions in 1948, or to 1 SCOTS in 2006.